 Apples to Apples is pretty widely available at retail store and here’s a link for ordering it online.

 This is a game of strategy and cunning, but best of all it doesn’t even require a board.
 The rules are quite simple: Each player has a set of 7 dominoes in their initial set, and one player places one in the center to begin the game.
 After that, each player places a domino down such that one side matches one on the table in its number of pips.
 The first to place all theirs down wins.
 Simple!
 This one is very easy and approachable for all your patrons.
 And hey, if they don’t feel like actually playing, they can always stand them all up in a row and knock them all down, because that’s probably just as fun.

 You can get a classic 28-piece set at most retail stores for pretty cheap; here it is online.

 Nothing spices up a night out like a murder mystery!
 Anywhere from 3 to 6 players can enjoy this classic whodunnit, and it’s a great addition to your establishment’s games library.
 Especially for customers who like a good story, this game is the perfect complement to some good food and drinks.

 You can get Clue for under $8 right here.

 This is a true classic for the bar vibe, and nothing goes together like beer and sharp objects flying through the air.
-Setup is quite easy, as all you need is a wall that’s relatively clear and can safely hold a dart board stuck or nailed to it.
+Setup is quite easy, since all you need is a wall that’s clear of traffic and can safely hold up a dart board, whether stuck against or nailed to it.

 11. Battle Shots

 Do you remember Battleship from when you were a kid?
-Well, this is pretty similar, except it ruins your childhood (in the best way possible).
+Well, this is pretty similar, except it is only for adults.
 There are a couple of different companies that create boards for this, but the idea is the same.

 These are the games that will require some setup, and may take up some floor space at your establishment.
 These will definitely require a bit more consideration before making the purchase, but can potentially enhance your venue’s personality and ability to entice customers to stick around longer.